 A Short Overview of Shenzhen

-As always, I remain committed to raising and discussing issues that can help my fellow Westerners better understand China, including its culture, language and business environment.
-To this end I am always happy to recieve feedback and article suggestions.
+As always, I remain committed to raising and discussing issues that can help my fellow Westerners better understand China, including its culture, language, and business environment.
+To this end, I am always happy to receive feedback and article suggestions.
 If any of you has a specific issue you would like to see me write about, please feel free to contact me through the “contact info” page.